usdot-fhwa-stol/carma-utils/sensorlib/doc/CarlaCDASimAPI.md

 detected_objects = sensor.get_detected_objects()
 ```

-The SensorAPI class provides the sensor registry and management interface, while the SimulatedLidarSensor contains the
+The CarlaCDASimAPI class provides the sensor registry and management interface, while the SimulatedLidarSensor contains the
 direct sensor interface.
 Note that SimulatedLidarSensor is an extension of the SimulatedSensor base class, paving the
 way for future sensors to be developed.

-# SensorAPI Class
+# CarlaCDASimAPI Class

 ## Description